laginha/django-object-hooks/README.md

 ### Override base deliverers

-Both the default and task-driven deliverers rely completely on two base deliveres: `AllHooksDeliverer` and `HookDeliverer`.
+All the available deliverers rely completely on two base deliveres: `AllHooksDeliverer` and `HookDeliverer`.
 From these you can create your own deliverers:

 ```python
 from doh.deliverers.base import AllHooksDeliverer